Installing and Configuring PAS for Windows

 Click Errands.
 Pivotal recommends that you set the Install HWC Buildpack Errand to On.
 This ensures that you receive the most up-to-date HWC Buildpack.

-Because you create your own stemcell on vSphere, you can control its root disk size.
-See Creating a vSphere Stemcell by Hand for more information.
+* Because you create your own stemcell on vSphere, you can control its root disk size.
+See Creating a vSphere Windows Stemcell for more information.

 When you deploy or upgrade PAS for Windows, configure the resources of the BOSH Director and PAS for Windows as follows: